shlok029/bajaj-amc-chatbot/README.md

 This project is a Retrieval-Augmented Generation (RAG) chatbot specifically designed to assist with **Bajaj AMC** queries.
 It crawls the official website, processes the content into a local knowledge base, and uses **Google's Gemini 2.5 Flash** model to answer user questions.

+> [!IMPORTANT]
+> In the project the knowledge base is already uploaded until 25MB so that the user does not have to crawl everytime as it is time consuming.
+> Whereas, you can always crawl the bajaj amc website whenever need using the "Build KnowledgeBase" button.
+> Please make sure your input is contextual to  the website as it wont respond to anything beyond.

 ## Features

 - **Focused Crawling**: Automatically crawls `https://www.bajajamc.com` (depth: 2) to build a specialized dataset.